rigetti/pyquil/docs/source/qvm.rst

 Using the QVM
 -------------
-The QVM is available on your local machine.
-You can initialize a localQVM instance by doing the following:
+After `downloading the SDK <rigetti.com/forest>`_,the QVM is available on your local machine.
+You can initialize a local QVM instance by doing the following:

 .. code:: python